-Computational Fluid Dynamics (CFD) is a branch of fluid mechanics that models the flow of fluids (such as liquids, gases, and plasmas) using computers.
+Computational Fluid Dynamics (CFD) is a branch of fluid mechanics that models the flow of fluids (such as liquids, gasses, and plasmas) using computers.

 The rapid and relatively inexpensive results obtained from CFD calculations help engineers in diverse fields–from environmental engineering to aerospace–design better products faster.
 By working on simulations instead of physical prototypes, they can reduce costs and make design improvements as early as possible.